alex05447/miniconfig/README.md

     } -- table_value
     ```

+    **Use cases**: use Lua config source text files for human-readable / writable / mergeable / diff-able data of arbitrary complexity that frequently changes during development, but does not need to / must not be user-visible.

 - **Dynamic configs** (requires `"dyn"` feature).

     Main format for runtime representation of dynamic configs, or an intermediate representation for Lua configs (after deserialization) / binary configs (before serialization).

     **Data**: if `"ini"` feature is enabled - a text file representing a valid `.ini` config, declaring a root config table with string keys and a number of sections - nested tables.
 Unquoted values, if allowed, are parsed as booleans / integers / floats / strings, in order.
-Quoted values, if enbaled, are always treated as strings.
+Quoted values, if enabled, are always treated as strings.

     **Runtime**: internally represented by a root hashmap with string keys.
 Provides a mutable config interface.
 Can add/modify/remove values.

-    **Serialization**: to string Lua script (requires `"lua"` feature), to binary config (requires "bin" feature).
+    **Serialization**: to string Lua script (requires `"lua"` feature), to binary config (requires `"bin"` feature).

+    **Use cases**: if `"ini"` feature is enabled - use .ini config source text files for human-readable / writable data of limited complexity (only one level of nested tables, no arrays) which must be user-visible.

 - **Binary configs** (requires `"bin"` feature).